In May 2017 Espen Langvik was appointed Opera Director at the Arctic Opera/ Arctic Philharmonic in Bodø/ Tromsø.

-Espen Langvik has been a soloist with the Norwegian National Opera (DNO) since 2009.
+He has been employed as a baritone soloist at the Norwegian National Opera (DNO&B) 2009-2017.

-Studied at: Rogaland Music Conservatoriy, National academy of Operatic Art in Oslo and Mannes College of Music in New York.
+Espen studied at: Rogaland Music Conservatory, National academy of Operatic Art in Oslo and Mannes College of Music in New York.

 Photo: Jörg Wiesner